Isla de Mona: 20th century

 With the 1898 Treaty of Paris, Isla de la Mona, along with the rest of Puerto Rico, was handed to the United States by Spain.
 The population of Mona Isla was six at the time.
 Within two years of occupation, the Mona Island Light, left in an unfinished state since the beginning of the Spanish–American War, was completed and began operation.
 The lighthouse was not, as commonly believed, designed by Gustave Eiffel, but by the Spanish engineer Rafael Ravena in 1886.
 It was accessible by the Mona Island Tramway from the beach and remained in continuous operation until 1976 when it was replaced by a newer automated light near the center of the island.

-On December 22, 1919, the island was declared an Insular Forest of Puerto Rico, under the auspices of the U.S. Forest Law #22.
+On December 22, 1919, the island was declared an Insular Forest of Puerto Rico, under the auspices of the U.S. Forest Law No. 22.

 During Prohibition the island had a history of smuggling, with its geographic location making it a prime location for rum runners to smuggle rum, bourbon, and other liquor.
 In 1923, a stash of liquor, drugs, and perfumes, reportedly from the French islands of Martinique and Saint Martin and worth US$75,000, was found in a cave by customs officials.